-22. Internet and Media Guidelines - Participants who share their CLS experiences publicly via Internet-based media acknowledge that theirs is not an official U.S. Department of State website, blog, or posting, and that the views and information presented are their own and do not represent those of the CLS Program or the U.S. Department of State.
-Participants must agree to adhere to the CLS Program

-- Internet and Media Guidelines on AIS Forms as a condition of participation in the CLS Program.
-Participants are expected to abide by U.S. and local laws regarding internet and media. - 23.
+- 28. Internet and Media Guidelines Participants who share their CLS experiences publicly via Internetbased media acknowledge that theirs is not an official U.S. Department of State website, blog, or posting, and that the views and information presented are their own and do not represent those of the CLS Program or the U.S. Department of State.
+Participants must agree to adhere to the CLS Program Internet and Media Guidelines on AIS Forms as a condition of participation in the CLS Program.
+Participants are expected to abide by U.S. and local laws regarding internet and media. - 29.
 Personal and Program Property Participants are responsible for safe-guarding stipend funds and other CLS Program-provided equipment or property, including but not limited to cell phones, textbooks, and housing keys.
 Lost or stolen stipend funds, equipment, or other property cannot be replaced by the CLS Program and must be re-paid or replaced by CLS participants as determined by individual CLS Institutes.
-The CLS Program does not provide insurance for participants' personal property. - Participants who willfully lose, damage, or destroy program property, or who exercise an unreasonable lack of care regarding program property, may be subject to disciplinary action, including termination of the CLS Program award (see Sections 28 and 29). - 24.
-Host Country/Location and U.S. Laws Participants are subject to the same laws and regulations that govern the host country/location's citizens and any other laws that are applicable to a foreign citizen in the host country/location.
+The CLS Program does not provide insurance for participants' personal property and does not reimburse or replace participant's personal property that may be damaged, lost, or destroyed.

+Participants who willfully lose, damage, or destroy program property, or who exercise an unreasonable lack of care regarding program property, may be subject to disciplinary action, including termination of the CLS Program award (see Sections 34 and 35).

+30. Host Country/Location and U.S. Laws - Participants are subject to the same laws and regulations that govern the host country/location's citizens and any other laws that are applicable to a foreign citizen in the host country/location.
 It is the responsibility of CLS Program participants to be aware of local laws and to abide by them.
 American Councils, the U.S. Department of State, and CLS Institutes cannot provide any immunity from local laws or their enforcement, including prosecution, and are unable to provide any defense from prosecution.
 Participants are also expected to abide by U.S. law.
-Any violation of local or U.S. laws may result in the immediate termination of the CLS Program award (see Sections 28 and 29), and any resulting legal fees or costs will be the responsibility of the participant.
+Any violation of local or U.S. laws may result in the immediate termination of the CLS Program award (see Sections 34 and 35), and any resulting legal fees or costs will be the responsibility of the participant.